T-Clement/api-cakenest/README.md

 Cupcakes :
     Create: TODO
-    Read: possibility to sort by price asc / desc, search by name, search by category Update : TODO
+    Read: possibility to sort by price asc / desc, search by name, search by category + collection to format data on index() Update : TODO
     Delete : TODO

 Orders :
     Create: OK, substract quantity in order of cupcake quantiy
-    Read: OK, a user can only get access to his orders, admin can get access to all orders
+    Read: OK, a user can only get access to his orders, admin can get access to all orders (show and index)

 Categories :